 NDSU President

-Each institution shall establish procedures to attempt mediation or resolution of faculty grievances.
+This Policy is intended to provide a fair, internal process for resolving certain employment-related disputes that arise between faculty and administrators..

-"Grievance" means an allegation of a violation of a specific Board or institutional policy, procedure or practice pertaining to the employment relationship.
+"Grievance" means an allegation of a violation by an NDSU administrator of a specific Board or institutional policy, procedure or practice pertaining to the employment relationship.
 This includes the terms of the grievant's employment contract.
-Discretionary actions, such as salary adjustments and performance evaluations, may not be grieved, except to determine: (a) whether the discretionary action was made in accordance with relevant Board or institutional policies, practices, procedures or criteria; and (b) whether the action constitutes a clear abuse of discretion.
-Complaints involving
+Discretionary actions, such as salary increases and performance evaluations, may not be grieved, except to determine: (a) whether the discretionary action was made in accordance with relevant Board or institutional policies, practices, procedures or criteria; and (b) whether the action constitutes a clear abuse of discretion.

-any matters covered under SBHE Policy, Section 605.3 or 605.4 are not grievances under this

-policy.
-Grievances cannot be filed against written Board and institutional policies, per se Decisions

-on matters related to tenure and promotion may be appealed under NDSU policy 350.1-350.5 and

-352. Equal opportunity grievances are governed by NDSU Policy 156.
+“Grievance” does not include any matters covered under NDSU policies 350.1-350.5 and 352 or equal opportunity grievances which are governed by NDSU Policy 156.
+Grievances cannot be filed against written SBHE or NDSU policies, per se.

-3. This policy applies only to faculty as defined in SBHE Policy, Section 605.1 of these policies.
-It does
+3. This policy applies only to faculty as defined in NDSU Policy 350.1

-not apply to classified staff or to administrators or coaches.

-4. The faculty governance structure at each institution shall by policy define the procedures for filing a

-grievance in accordance with SBHE Policy, Section 305.1 of these policie4.1 Actions or conditions subject to grievances are those which apply personally to the grievant

-and are administrative decisions affecting terms and conditions of employment, such as

-salary adjustments, development leave, assignments/duties, periodic reviews and working

-environment.
-Grievance does not include matters related to tenure or promotion.

-.2Agrievant may initiate the grievance process by 1)communicating with the person whose

-decision is the subject of the grievance and 2)then discussing the grievance with that person's

-immediate supervisor.
-The grievant shall put the basis for the grievance in writing if requested by any supervisor.
-If the outcome of these steps is unsatisfactory to the grievant, a grievant may

-then appeal to a Special Review Committee by filing a written grievance with the presiding officer of the Faculty Senate no later than 120 calendar days from the date when the grievant is officially notified of the action or when the grievant becomes aware of a grievable condition

-that she/he was not made aware of by written means.
-The grievant may need to file an appeal to the Special Review Committee prior to the outcome of the previous steps in order to retain the right of appeal.

-within 10 calendar days of receiving the SRC’s decision to dismiss the grievance

-The parties must participate in mediation (though both parties may agree to

-waive this requirement).
-See Policy 350.5 (2).
+Grievant may only initiate the grievance process described in this policy after communicating with the administrator whose decision is the subject of the grievance (the “respondent”) in a good-faith attempt to resolve the matter.
+In the event that such communication fails to achieve a satisfactory result, then the grievant must attempt to discuss the matter with the respondent’s immediate supervisor.
+The grievant shall put the basis for the grievance in writing if requested by either the respondent or the respondent’s supervisor.
+In the event that communication with the supervisor fails to achieve a satisfactory result, then the grievant may appeal to a Special Review Committee (the “SRC”) by filing a written grievance with the presiding officer of the Faculty Senate no later than 120 calendar days from the date when the grievant is notified of the grievable issue.
+The grievant is permitted to file an appeal to the SRC prior to the outcome of the previous steps in order to retain the right of appeal.
+The SRC shall review the written grievance in order to determine if the grievance was timely filed and if the matter is properly grievable.
+The SRC shall dismiss the grievance if the matter was not timely grieved or properly grievable.
+Such decision to dismiss by the SRC shall be appealable by either party to the Standing Committee on Faculty Rights (“SCOFR”) by filing a written request for an opinion within 10 calendar days of receiving the SRC’s decision to dismiss the grievance.
+The SCOFR shall offer the non-appealing party an opportunity to respond to the appeal in writing and provide the non-appealing party a reasonable opportunity to provide such response.
+The SCOFR, after reviewing the written positions of each party shall issue its opinion within 30 calendar days of the time of the filing of the request for an opinion.